Chigozie4378/azure-ai/README.md

     * Local dev uses .env (gitignored).
     * Cloud runtime uses Key Vault + managed identity to provide secrets.
 * Retrieval-augmented generation reduces hallucinations and returns sources for traceability.
+* Guardrails enforce “answer only with context”; low-confidence or empty retrieval returns a 422 refusal rather than an ungrounded response.
+* Mandatory [source:<filename>] citations ensure traceability for every answer.

+---

+## Evaluation & Guardrails

+Why

+* Reduce hallucinations and keep answers traceable.

+* Catch regressions automatically when prompts or retrieval change.

+* Give recruiters and reviewers a clear signal that quality is measured, not assumed.

+How it behaves

+* If retrieval returns too little/low-confidence context, the API refuses instead of guessing and returns a 422 with a helpful message.

+* Answers must include inline citations in the form [source:<filename>].
+Missing citations trigger a 422 response.

+* Answers are concise and grounded strictly in retrieved context.

+What runs in CI

+* Promptfoo: unit-style checks that feed known “chunks” and assert the answer includes required phrases and [source:…] citations.

+* Ragas: dataset-based scoring (faithfulness, answer relevancy, context precision).
+The build fails if scores drop below configured thresholds.

+* CI authenticates to Azure with OIDC, pulls OPENAI_API_KEY from Key Vault, then runs both evaluations.

 ---